Meettya/node-url-shortener/README.md

 **!
 UWAGA !**

-cluster script use naive CPU number detection, if you PC use HT it will be better to manually reduce workers by 2
+cluster script use naive CPU number detection, if yours PC use HT it will be better to manually reduce workers by 2

 For benchmarking: `ab -n 10000 -c 500 -k http://localhost:3000/?url=$RANDOM`